LuhaSoft/scopeio/README.md

 # scopeio
-Small utility to get screen dumps and measured data from Rigol DS1054 oscilloscope, using vxi11 software transport.
+Small utility to get screen dumps and measured data from Rigol DS1054 oscilloscope, using vxi11 software transport over Ethernet.

 # How it works